 Can you reveal the name of the other final candidate?

 Does the elder board agree with this recommendation?

-The CPC elders have endorsed the recommendation of Petey Crowder; their written support can be found at the top of this webpage.
+The CPC elders have endorsed the recommendation of Petey Crowder; their written support can be found in the “Words of Support tab.

 Did you consider women or minority candidates?

 While we did not have any women who were presented in the final slate of 6 candidates brought to us by Vanderbloemen, we did have ethnic diversity.
 The Senior Pastor Search Team unequivocally stated from the beginning that the evaluation of candidates and the resulting recommendation was not impacted one way or another by ethnicity or gender.